BhargavKadali39/WhatsApp_automation/README.md

 YEAH just one line of pyton code.

 Damn, most of my repo are concentrated on single or couple of line of code.
+Thanks to python for making my life much easier than before.